Wednesday, 18 July 2012

 In the evening we give the kids the slip.
 I give Alexei instructions for if thing go wrong: "Ring reception and say 'J'ai tué mon frere.
 Appelez la police, s'il vous plait.'"
 Always best to remain polite in moments of crisis.

-Leaving the kids to an evening of quiet fratricide, me and Dolores jump on the metro and head for De l’autre côté du pont.
+De l’autre côté du pont.
 It's the nearest beery place I found in my, frankly, half-hearted research.
 I just looked up Lyon on RateBeer.
 I know.
 You'll never look at me the same way again.

 The pub (I won't repeat the name because it's way too fugging long) isn't what I expected.
 I'd imagined a classic French bar.
 It looked like that from Streetview.
 Inreality it's a studenty haunt with an air of a squat.
 Funnily enough, right down my rue.
 Did I ever tell you about the time I lived in asquat in the East End of London?
 No?
 I'lll save that one for another time.